navidshaikh/tekton-pipelines/kn/README.md

 # Git source to Knative Service

-This tutorial is about building you git source using `buildah` and deploying it as Knative service using `kn`.
+This tutorial is about building you git source using `buildah` and deploying it as Knative service using `kn`, performing Knative service updates, traffic splitting etc.

 ## Prerequisites:
 1. OpenShift / Kubernetes cluster